Choose country/ region and language

 Comprehensive consulting services

-Take advantage of our consulting services to comply with the NIS2 guidelines.
-They range from detailed gap analyses regarding NIS2, BCM, ISMS, data protection and compliance to maturity assessments or the conceptual design of security solutions.
-We also test and assess your security technologies for protecting against, detecting, and responding to attacks.
+Use our consultancy services to comply with the NIS-2 Directive and national implementing legislation, whether in Germany or in other EU member states.
+These services range from detailed NIS-2, BCM, ISMS, data protection and compliance gap analysis to maturity assessments and security solution design.
+We also test and evaluate your security technologies to prevent, detect and respond to attacks.

 Implementation and operation